On performance at work

 The determinants of performance

-In a nutshell, these mean, respectively, knowing what to do, knowing how to do it, and wanting to do it.
+In a nutshell, these mean, respectively, knowing what to do, knowing how to do it, and wanting to do it (the difference between what and how is sometimes blurry.
+I suggest just absorbing the geist).

 In epistemology, descriptive knowledge (also known as propositional knowledge, knowing-that, declarative knowledge,[1][2] or constative knowledge)[3][4] is knowledge that can be expressed in a declarative sentence or an indicative proposition.[5]
 "Knowing-that" can be contrasted with "knowing-how" (also known as "procedural knowledge"), which is knowing how to perform some task, including knowing how to perform it skillfully.[1]
 It can also be contrasted with "knowing of" (better known as "knowledge by acquaintance"), which is non-propositional knowledge of something which is constituted by familiarity with it or direct awareness of it.
 By definition, descriptive knowledge is knowledge of particular facts, as potentially expressed by our theories, concepts, principles, schemas, and ideas.[6]
 The descriptive knowledge that a person possesses constitute her understanding of the world and the way that it works.[6]